 top of page

-Selecting the right wedding photographer is one of the most important decisions you'll make during wedding planning.
-As a former wedding photographer with Elusive Photography in Falmouth, ME, I've witnessed countless couples navigate this process, and I understand what truly matters when choosing someone to document your most meaningful day.
+Choosing the right wedding photographer is one of the most crucial decisions you'll make during your wedding planning.
+As a former wedding photographer with Elusive Photography in Falmouth, ME, I’ve seen countless couples navigate this process.
+I understand what truly matters when selecting someone to document your special day.
 Your wedding photos will outlast almost every other element of your celebration, making this choice worth careful consideration.

 Identifying What You Love

-Before reaching out to any photographer, spend time looking at wedding photography online.
-Save images that make you feel something.
-Do you gravitate toward bright and airy photos, or do you prefer moody and dramatic lighting?
+Before reaching out to any photographer, take some time to explore wedding photography online.
+Save images that resonate with you.
+Do you lean towards bright and airy photos, or do you prefer moody and dramatic lighting?
 Are you drawn to posed portraits or candid moments?

 Documentary vs. Posed Photography: Some photographers specialize in photojournalistic approaches, capturing authentic moments as they unfold naturally.
 Others focus on carefully composed, directed portraits.
 Many, like my approach to wedding photography, blend both styles to create a complete story of your day.